dipeshmnm/dipeshmnm.github.io/content/uses.md

 For this website, I use [HugoBlox template](https://hugoblox.com/templates/) in full integration with [GitHub](https://github.com/) and [Netlify](https://www.netlify.com/).

-For NepaleseTeacher.Org, I use WordPress with Kadence theme.
-And for LifeNP.com, I use Blogger with Materia X2 template.
+For [NepaleseTeacher.Org](https://www.nepaleseteacher.org/), I use WordPress with Kadence theme.
+And for [LifeNP.Com](https://www.lifenp.com/), I use Blogger with not fixed template yet.